milvus-io/milvus/docs/design_docs/milvus_create_collection_en.md

 ```

-2. When received the `CreateCollection` request, `Proxy` would wrap this request into `CreateCollectionTask`, and pushes this task into `DdTaskQueue` queue.
+2. When receiving the `CreateCollection` request, `Proxy` would wrap this request into `CreateCollectionTask`, and pushes this task into `DdTaskQueue` queue.
 After that, `Proxy` would call `WaitToFinish` method to wait until the task is finished.

 ```go
 type task interface {